 Importing survey data and other structured data from Excel spreadsheets

 With MAXQDA you can import structured documents from an Excel spreadsheet in XLS/S format, during which individual table cells will be automatically coded.
-In addition, variable values can be assigned to the individual texts.
+In addition, variable values can be assigned automatically to the individual texts (the cases).
 This is particularly useful when importing (online) surveys with standardized and open answers.